 The results of our experiments are strongly stochastic.
 The randomness induced by our particular adaptation algorithm adds to the natural noise coming from the sensors.
-The final result of an experiment is therefore a random variable with an unknown distribution.
+The final result of an experiment is therefore a random variable, with an unknown distribution.
 In order to draw sound conclusions, we need to give statistical relevance to the results.

-Some of the experiments described in Section 5 are designed in order to identify the impact of varying a single experimental parameter (e.g., adapting vs. nonadapting robots).
-The experiments were designed according to the concept of block design [Montgomery 2000].
+Some of the experiments described in Section 5 are designed in order to identify the impact of varying a single experimental parameter (e.g., adapting vs. non-adapting robots).
+The experiments were designed according to the concept of "block design" [Montgomery 2000].
 We generated a set of random instances before running the experiments.
-An instance, parametrized by prey density, describes where and when prey appear in the environment.
+An instance, parametrised by prey density, describes where and when prey appear in the environment.
 Then, we tested different set-ups against the same instances.
-Finally, the results were compared using preferentially nonparametric statistical tests [Siegel and Castellan Jr. 1988].
-This procedure often allows statistical significance to be demonstrated also on their sensors.
-The s-bots can detect a prey in their surroundings with the omnidirectional camera more easily than the MindS-bots which need to have the prey in front of their light sensor to perceive it.
+Finally, the results were compared using preferentially non-parametric statistical tests [Siegel and Castellan Jr. 1988].
+This procedure often allows statistical significance to be demonstrated with fewer experiments.
+This in turn greatly speeds up research, especially when working with real robots.